 top of page

 Electrolytes are essential minerals that carry an electric charge when dissolved in bodily fluids like blood, urine, and sweat.
 They play a vital role in maintaining various physiological functions, including nerve signaling, muscle contraction, hydration, bone health and pH balance.
-Without the right balance of electrolytes, your body cannot function optimally, leading to a range of health issues.

 1. Sodium: Sodium is crucial for maintaining fluid balance, transmitting nerve signals, and ensuring proper muscle function.
 It helps regulate blood pressure and is vital for maintaining the balance of other electrolytes.